 Should a woman get mammograms or not, is the question.
 Actually, this has been the question.
 Now, finally, we have a clear inescapable answer.
 Thanks to an extensive, independent investigation of the matter.

-Strongly influenced by official mammogram guidelines, addressing issues such as mammogram frequency, women have been led to believe that the breast mammogram procedure is indispensable, practically harmless, and that it is going to save them from an early death of breast cancer.
+Strongly influenced by authorized mammogram guidelines, addressing issues such as mammogram frequency or when to get a mammogram, women have been led to believe that the breast screening procedure is indispensable, practically harmless, and that it is going to save them from an early death of breast cancer.

 “It is quite probable, that from the time a person starts first grade, to the time they get a Ph.D. or M.D., they never once hear both sides of any issue from the people on both sides of a fence.
 And even if they do, they have been so brainwashed by one side, or they are so interested in the benefits of one side, they simply pay no attention to the "other side".”
 (R. Webster Kehr, Health Writer) [emphasis added]

 A sincerely well-meaning conventional doctor can be sincerely (unknowingly) wrong by only possessing knowledge from "one side of the fence".
-Partial knowledge leads to bias in favor of the familiar "one side of the fence".
-Because this bias is the result of an assessment of, and judgment from, incomplete scientific data.
+Selective knowledge leads to bias in favor of the familiar "one side of the fence" because this bias is the result of an assessment of, and judgment from, incomplete partial scientific data.

 Arguably, the biggest gift to humanity –and the biggest threat to the ruling powers in a corporate nation– is a person's courage and wisdom to think outside of the propaganda of the dominant pillars of his/her culture (such as mainstream medicine, for example).